 Your BP reading may be affected by certain conditions such as blood vessel diseases and irregular heart rate.
 BP is usually measured in the non-dominant arm.
 For example, if you’re right-handed, this may be your left arm.
 Measure the same arm each time.

-Do not smoke, drink caffeinated drinks, or exercise half-hour before measuring your vital sign.
+Do not smoke, drink caffeinated drinks, or exercise half an hour before measuring your vital signs.
 Do not stop or change your medicine dose based on your home BP results.

-If your BP reading is extremely high or very low, you ought to ask your doctor.
+You should ask your doctor if your BP reading is extremely high or low.
 Do not drop the device.

 Keep the meter away from moisture, dirt, wide temperature differences, and direct sunlight.
 Take a break before measuring again.
-However, if the reading remains high all the time, see a doctor.
+However, if the reading always remains high, see a doctor.

-Why Should I Record My Blood Pressure Readings?
+Why Should I Record My Blood Pressure Readings Reviews?

-Keep a record of your blood pressure readings and bring them along when you visit your doctor.
+Record your blood pressure readings and bring them when you visit your doctor.
 Write down the date and time when you are measuring your blood pressure.

-You should also record any related events that would have caused a change in your BP e.g.
+It would be best if you also recorded any related events that would have caused a change in your BP, e.g.

-Blood pressure meter reviews, why should I have one? having a vital sign meter reception allows you to see your vital sign (BP) conveniently.
+Blood pressure meter, why should I have one?
+A vital sign meter reception lets you see your vital signs (BP) conveniently.
 There are 2 sorts of BP monitoring devices available within the market:

 1. Upper arm type